turbot/steampipe-plugin-gcp/docs/tables/gcp_kubernetes_cluster.md

 ```

-### List clusters where legacy authorization is enabled
+### List clusters with legacy authorization is enabled

 ```sql
 select